 Understanding Consumer Behavior is therefore helpful; for identifying the products that are needed and the products that are obsolete.
 No business wants to spend a fortune on producing a Product Line; only to find that it doesn’t sell!

+A Typical Consumer Behavior Analysis Should Reveal The Following:

 What Consumers Think and How They Feel About Various Brands, Products, Services, etc..